openjournals/jose-docs/docs/index.rst

-Journal of Open Source Software
+TEST: Journal of Open Source Software
 ===============================

 The `Journal of Open Source Software